 7.3.1.
-Create Application Rules
+Application Rules

-Application Rules defines which types of SIP-based Unified Communications (UC) applications the UC-Sec security device will protect: voice, video, and/or Instant Messaging (IM).
+Application Rules defines which types of SIP-based Unified Communications (UC) applications the Avaya SBCE will protect: voice, video, and/or Instant Messaging (IM).
 In addition, Application Rules defines the maximum number of concurrent voice and video sessions the network will process in order to prevent resource exhaustion.

-From the navigation menu on the left-hand side, select Domain Policies \rightarrow Application Rules
+From the menu on the left-hand side, select Domain Policies \rightarrow Application Rules.

-- Select default in the Application Rules list (not shown). - Click the Clone button on top right of the screen (not shown). - Name: enter the name of the profile, e.g., 1000 Sessions. - Click Finish (not shown). - Click Edit (not shown). - Set the Maximum Concurrent Sessions and Maximum Sessions Per Endpoint to recommended values: 1000 was used in the sample configuration. - Click Finish (not shown).
+- Click on the Add button to add a new rule. - Rule Name: enter the name of the profile, e.g., 2000 Sessions. - Under Audio check In and Out and set the Maximum Concurrent Sessions and Maximum Sessions Per Endpoint to recommended values, the value of 2000 was used in the sample configuration. - Click Finish.

-The following screen capture shows the newly created 1000 Sessions application rule.
+The following screen capture shows the newly created 2000 Sessions Application Rule.